Geo-AID/Geo-AID/geo-aid-book/src/reference/syntax/refs.md

 > *RefStatement* :\
 > &nbsp;&nbsp; &nbsp;&nbsp; `?` *[Expression&lt;true&gt;](expressions.md)* `;`

 Ref statements can be used to display expressions without any side effects.
+As of now, they do not add any rules.